 Speaking of the holidays, New Orleans is home to one of the best holidays on Earth: Mardi Gras.
 If you have ever considered bringing your kids to New Orleans or Mardi Gras, we highly recommend it!
 Yes, it is a lot of work and somewhat exhausting, but so is Disney, right?
 Mardi Gras is safe for kids, and you will see kids all over New Orleans enjoying a really good time.
 Below is a link to dozens of resources we’ve compiled over the years about celebrating Mardi Gras with your family.

 - Tons of things to do!
 Check out this great list of fun activities for little ones or a comprehensive list of summer activities here.
 At the holidays, you’re also in luck with holiday themed things to do with kids in New Orleans.
+There is a calendar of events by date online here.

 - Culture!
 Culture!
 Culture!
 There aren’t many other places in our country where you can expose your children to so many cultures intermingling in one place.
 They do call us “the melting pot” for a reason.
 The Louisiana Children’s Museum features the music, food, economy, and history of our Crescent City in colorful, engaging, interactive exhibits that are enchanting for kids and adults!
 Live music – from jazz to blues, cajun folk and zydeco – can be experienced all around the French Quarter, French Market, and our many festivals.
 And many of our restaurants feature live music entertainment – Commander’s Palace Jazz Brunch is a family favorite!